 What is a ponytail palm?

-Wondering what this beautiful creature is and how to care for a ponytail palm plant?
-Much like elephant ear plants and banana plants, ponytail palm plants are beautiful tropical-looking plants that can help you bring a touch of the jungle to your otherwise boring and lifeless suburban home.
+So let’s talk more about ponytail palms.
+Much like elephant ear plants and banana plants, ponytail palms are beautiful tropical-looking plants that can help you bring a touch of the jungle to your otherwise lifeless suburban home.

 However, it’s a palm in name only—it’s not actually a palm (Arecaceae family).
-It’s more closely related to the yucca plant and is a succulent!
-It’s officially named Beaucarnea recurvata, which you will literally never hear it called.
-However, you might hear it called an elephant’s foot or an elephant’s foot palm.
+It’s more closely related to the yucca plant and is a succulent.
+It’s officially named Beaucarnea recurvata.
+You might also hear it called an elephant’s foot or an elephant’s foot palm.

 That’s because this plant has a rough trunk with an exterior resembling an elephant’s skin.
 The trunk has a large bulbous appearance at its base.
 This bulbous base resembles the elephant’s foot because it tapers up into the plants stem or trunk.